-- A volunteer steps into the middle of the circle and begins to role-play an activity of sorts – could be cleaning the car, shopping for food, doing exercise, etc. It’s up to the person in the middle if they want to speak too.
+- A volunteer steps into the middle of the circle and begins to role-play an activity– cleaning the car, shopping for food, exercising, etc. It’s up to the person in the middle if they want to speak too.

 - The rest of the group watches and looks for an opportunity to come in and add to the scene.